Wildlife Conservation in Arenal and Bocas del Toro

 Turning Pasture Back into Forest

 The land beneath Nayara Tented Camp was cleared pasture when we acquired it.
-Open, exposed, and ecologically inert.
-No canopy.
-No food web.
-No movement corridors connecting it to the forest edges nearby.
-We made a decision early on that the property would not simply be built on degraded land.
-It would restore it.
+Open.
+Exposed.
+Functionally empty.
+No canopy, no food web, no connection to the surrounding rainforest.
+We made a decision early on: this would not be a project built on degraded land.
+It would be a project that reversed it.

 Meeting The Toucans of Arenal Rainforest Who They Are, and How to See Them (1)